 OEMs generally follow a just-in-time policy for raw material procurement.
-So proximity of the ancillary manufacturer's plant to the OEM's plant helps in supplying the products at the right time and at lower costs.
+So, proximity of the ancillary manufacturer's plant to the OEM's plant helps in supplying the products at the right time and at lower costs.
 Location of the company's plant in the major auto clusters of the country gives it access to multiple OEMs and Tier I suppliers.
-Location of the plant in duty free zones is also looked at favorably as it translates into GST and income tax benefits of the company.
-Further, the presence of the suppliers of the auto companies in the auto clusters is viewed favorably as it benefits the ancillary in terms of timely sourcing of raw material with cost benefits.
+Location of the plant in duty-free zones is also looked at favorably as it translates into GST and income-tax benefits of the company.
+Furthermore, the presence of the suppliers of the auto component companies in the auto clusters benefits the ancillary in terms of timely sourcing of raw material with cost benefits.